 When Buying Isn’t Enough: The Real Turning Point

-Because of this perception of us the guitar and the guitarist has gone totally "off-piste" online during the years.
-Guitar forums create lists of the best guitar players ( I think its because of sport - where the money really is now ) So, they worship the gods by ranking them. and you will find youtube people talking about playing guitar, analyzing guitar solos.
-But none of them really play music.
-This emptyness isn´t really something new to me - it was there from the beginning: My colleges worshipped the masters - turning them in to gods.
+So the guitar and the guitarist has gone totally "off-piste" online during the years.
+Guitar forums create lists of the best guitar players: worshipping the gods by ranking them.
+On youtube people are talking about playing guitar, analyzing guitar solos or react to reactions of other reacting.... etc. But none of them really play music.

-I was always more interested in transforming myself in to a master instead of worshipping the great players.
-The world is created by people like you and me, here and right now!
-I would betray all masters by trying to just imitate them.
+I was always more interested in transforming myself with "what I call Music".
+I would betray all musicians that I love by trying to just imitate them.
 Surely, In the beginning you need to imitate to learn the basics yes!
 But the hard part is to transform that into something personal.
 To make poetry out of the alphabet - To stop dreaming and be present in the world.
 Right now and right here using what you have.

 From the very beginning of my carrer my mission was always to make crazy commitment to create something that demanded everything from me.